n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.aggregate.md

 Use the Aggregate node to take separate items, or portions of them, and group them together into individual items.

-///  note  | Examples and templates
-For usage examples and templates to help you get started, refer to n8n's [Aggregate integrations](https://n8n.io/integrations/aggregate/){:target=_blank .external-link} page.
-///

 ## Node parameters

 To begin using the node, select the **Aggregate** you'd like to use.
 Choose whether to aggregate **Individual Fields** or **All Item Data**.
 The rest of the parameters depend on which Aggregate you select.